-- 1. RPM, as defined by Medicare, includes five billing codes and has several conditions and requirements.
-These RPM services require that "the medical device should digitally (that is, automatically) upload patient physiologic data (that is, data are not patient self-recorded and self-reported)," which is not the case for 2 and 3 below. - 2.
-Medicare reimburses for other RPM services (e.g., self-measured blood pressure monitoring and continuous glucose monitoring (CGM) and ambulatory blood pressure monitoring) that don't technically fall under their RPM definition from 1 above. - 3.
-Remote patient monitoring that may or may not be "physiologic" can be an excellent adjunct for chronic disease and other self-management and may include regular checkins, reminders, diet logs, and so much more.
-With the explosion of patient health apps, the possibilities continue to expand, noting that these services may not be reimbursable.
+1. RPM, as defined by Medicare, includes five billing codes and has several conditions and requirements.
+These RPM services require that "the medical device should digitally (that is, automatically) upload patient physiologic data (that is, data are not patient self-recorded and self-reported)," which is not the case for 2 and 3 below.

-10 Medicare and Medicaid Programs; Policy and Regulatory Revisions in Response to the COVID-19 Public Health Emergency.
+14 Medicare and Medicaid Programs; Policy and Regulatory Revisions in Response to the COVID-19 Public Health Emergency.
 Interim Final Rule.
 CMS.
 April 2020. p.
-10240
+19249.